handprint : mixing green

 viridian

-cobalt green BS
+cobalt green dark

 blue